BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-6/intro_to_server_side_js.md

   * Secure
   * Consistent

-Together they make a full stack application
+Together with the front end it makes a full stack application

 ---